Me, My Life and My World.

-PSHE education is an important aspect of the education that our children receive and our curriculum design has been influenced by the needs and views of the young people at Alderman’s Green Community Primary School.
+Our PSHE curriculum design has been influenced by the needs and views of the young people at Alderman’s Green Primary School and the rich diversity of our community.
 We believe that PSHE education gives our children the knowledge, skills, and attributes that they need to keep themselves healthy and safe and to prepare them for life and work in modern Britain.
 It also equips our children with the skills that they need to thrive as individuals, family members and members of society.
-When taught well, PSHE education helps children to achieve their academic potential, leave school equipped with skills they will need throughout later life and able to make appropriate and informed decisions as adults.

-We believe that children who are emotionally healthy do better at school.
-PSHE education helps children to achieve their potential by supporting their wellbeing and tackling issues that can affect their ability to learn, such as anxiety and unhealthy relationships.
-PSHE education also helps children to develop skills and aptitudes - like teamwork, communication, and resilience - that are crucial to navigating the challenges and opportunities of the modern world, and are increasingly valued by employers.
+We know that children who are emotionally healthy do better at school.
+PSHE education helps children to achieve their potential by supporting their wellbeing and tackling issues that can affect their ability to learn.
+PSHE education also helps children to develop skills that are crucial to navigating the challenges and opportunities of the modern world.
+Our PSHE curriculum is underpinned by with the ethos that ‘there are no outsiders in our school’; all people are treated equally and are valued in line with the protected characteristics outlined in the 2010 Equality Act ( age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation).
+Our curriculum promotes inclusion, acceptance and respect of others and their beliefs.

 Our PSHE Policy, Relationships and Sex Education Policy and Drugs, Alcohol and Tobacco Policy can be found here - PSHE Policy